smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/11 - Self Join.md

 Often, if you need to use a self-join, you can use options (such as window functions) to avoid using a self-join.
 Let’s look at an example.

-Given the dataset below consisting of various animals' weight, create a cumulative total column summing the current row plus all previous rows.
+Given the dataset below consisting of various animals' weights, create a cumulative total column summing the current row plus all previous rows.

 | ID  |    Animal     | Weight |
 |-----|---------------|--------|